audioxide/data/data/posts/20150308-reviews-nine-inch-nails-the-downward-spiral.md

   - "#edeab2"
   - "#edeab2"
 pullquote: A masterpiece
-summary: The Downward Spiral serves as a reminder that music can often be the purest form of human expression.
-Reznor set a benchmark in the genre of industrial rock, whilst simultaneously providing a form of therapy for millions of angst-filled listeners who inevitably soaked up his devastating portrayal of nihilism.
+summary: Reznor set a benchmark in the genre of industrial rock, whilst simultaneously providing a form of therapy for millions of angst-filled listeners who inevitably soaked up his devastating portrayal of nihilism.
 week: 6
-blurb: The Downward Spiral serves as a reminder that music can often be the purest form of human expression.
-Reznor set a benchmark in the genre of industrial rock, whilst simultaneously providing a form of therapy for millions of angst-filled listeners.
+blurb: Trent Reznor set a benchmark in the genre of industrial rock, whilst simultaneously providing a form of therapy for millions of angst-filled listeners.
 ---
 author: André

+review: >-
-review: "*The Downward Spiral* serves as a reminder that music can often be the purest form of human expression.
+  *The Downward Spiral* serves as a reminder that music can often be the purest form of human expression.
 As a work of art, Reznor takes us into the deepest and darkest places of the human psyche, questioning the importance of control and the relevance of religion; all the while depicting the bleak dehumanization of society and its effect on ones individuality.

-As a piece of music, Reznor set a benchmark in the genre of industrial rock, whilst simultaneously providing a form of therapy for millions of angst-filled listeners who inevitably soaked up his devastating portrayal of nihilism.
-In hindsight the record was truly ahead of its time — even today it feels only the slightest bit aged — and the innovative production techniques used across the album are still getting mimicked to this day. *The Downward Spiral* is a masterpiece, a work of art that has changed my life and will most likely stay with me forever.
-Who knew despair was so alluring?"
+  Reznor set a benchmark in the industrial rock genre, whilst simultaneously providing a form of therapy for millions of angst-filled listeners who inevitably soaked up his devastating portrayal of nihilism.
+In hindsight the record was truly ahead of its time - even today it feels only the slightest bit aged - and the innovative production techniques used across the album are still mimicked to this day.

+  *The Downward Spiral* is a masterpiece, a work of art that has changed my life and will most likely stay with me forever.
+Who knew despair was so alluring?

 tracks:
   - " Closer"
   - ­Ruiner
   - ­Heresy

 score:
   score: 10
   max: 10
   fraction: 1

 ---
 author: Fred

+review: >-
-review: It was a horrible experience.
+  It was a horrible experience.
 I haven’t slept soundly since.

 tracks:
-  - " A Warm Place"
+  - A Warm Place
   - ­Closer
   - ­Reptile

 score:
   score: 9
   max: 10
   fraction: 0.9

 ---
 author: Andrew

+review: >-
-review: There’s so much emotion in this album, the themes are pretty dark to begin with and powerful instrumentation and the intricate composition really produces, at least from me, a huge amount of empathy.
+  There’s so much emotion in this album, the themes are pretty dark to begin with and powerful instrumentation and the intricate composition really produces, at least from me, a huge amount of empathy.
 While I always rush over lyrics, some of the lyrics in the album are intense, veiled, and simply striking.
 It’s been a slow burner though, it’s certainly not a ‘happy’ album, but one that I’ve really grown to love.

 tracks:
-  - " Eraser"
+  - Eraser
   - ­The Downward Spiral
   - ­Ruiner

 score:
   score: 9
   max: 10